sushil3710/The_Gita_ChatBot/README.md

 ## Introduction

 The Gita ChatBot is an interactive chatbot designed to provide information, answer questions, and engage in conversations related to the Bhagavad Gita, an ancient Hindu scripture.
-This chatbot is a useful tool for those who want to learn more about the life lessons and philosophy through Bhagavad Gita.
+This chatbot is a useful tool for those who want to learn more about life lessons and philosophy through Bhagavad Gita..

 ## Requirements